 One of the first things I noticed was the social media integration.
 PDFs that I uploaded using this platform were easy to share using social media.

 I could tweet out links to my PDF magazines to my followers with the click of a button.
 That’s a really important feature for me, because I have a lot of readers who use mobile devices.
 For them, it’s easiest to know when I have a new edition out by checking social media alerts.
 I was very relieved to know that I could still stay in touch with readers this way without needing to pay.

 Embed PDF in HTML with extra features

 These ads aren’t for your content- they redirect your readers to other people’s content.
-Instead of charging you up front, they charge you implicitly by placing ads next to your content, and the ads are completely outside your control.
+Instead of charging you upfront, they charge you implicitly by placing ads next to your content.
+The ads are completely outside of your control.
 This is at least as bad as charging real money.

-To continue on the mobile device theme, Yumpu.com uses a format for PDFs called ePaper, which is a very lightweight PDF reader.
-Among its many virtues is great performance on mobile devices.
-No matter which operating system your readers are running or if they are on a smartphone, tablet, laptop, or desktop, they will be able to view ePaper content without a problem.
-The content will load fast and look perfect on any combination of browser, OS, and platform.
+The content will load fast, and look perfect on any combination of browser, OS, and platform.
 This is a major plus for people like me who really depend on their mobile readers.
 Let’s talk more about ePaper.